lndecastro/AICofounder/EAIBS/Module4_Plan_to_Pitch.md

 creates the strongest opening for my specific context.
 ```

----

 ## 4.2 Building Your Pitch Deck with AI

-The **pitch deck** is the founder's primary communication artifact — a structured visual
+The **pitch deck** is the founder's primary communication artifact, a structured visual
 presentation that tells your company's story to investors, partners, or potential customers.
 The standard format is 10–12 slides, each serving a specific narrative purpose.